Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Form 5472 for Passive Foreign Investors: When Filing Is Required

-form 5472 for passive foreign investors — when a foreign owned single member llc holding rental or dividend income must file
+form 5472 for passive foreign investors — when a foreign owned single member llc holding rental property, stocks, crypto, or a US subsidiary must file

 The short answer

-A passive foreign investor who holds US rental property, dividend stocks, or other assets through a foreign owned single member llc almost always must file Form 5472.
+A passive foreign investor who holds US rental property, dividend stocks, crypto, or a US subsidiary through a foreign owned single member llc almost always must file Form 5472.
 The trigger is a reportable transaction — and funding the LLC to buy the investment counts — not whether the income is passive or active.
 The LLC files Form 5472 with a pro forma Form 1120 by April 15, by mail or fax only, never e-file.
 Skipping it costs $25,000 per year, with no cap.

 Key takeaways